ARM-software/Tool-Solutions/fast-models-examples/cortex-m33-subsystem/README.md

 For details on Fast Models, including pre-requisites for the the host workstation, please refer to the release notes available on the [Arm Developer](https://developer.arm.com/tools-and-software/simulation-models/fast-models/release-history) website.

-## Building the Fast Model Platform
+## Building the Fast Model Platform using the build scripts

-For convenience we have provided scripts to build execuatbles for both Linux and Windows host platforms.
+For convenience we have provided scripts to build the Fast Models platforms for both Linux and Windows host platforms.
 To use these:

 1. Change directory to system/systemc_plt
 2. To build the platform for Linux hosts, run the build_linux.sh script.
 Fast Models supports several versions of the gcc tool chain for building the platform.
 To select which version of gcc you want to use edit the build_linux.sh script uncommenting the appropriate make command.  gcc 7.3 is initially enabled when you install the example.